jamespeaker/conditioning-GANs-with-brain-signals/README.md

 <ins> Conditional GAN Explanation </ins> <br />
 It becomes very challenging for GANs to generate images that are from different classes.
-To solve this, the generator and discriminator of the conditional GAN (CGAN) receieve information about the class of the image.
+To solve this, the generator and discriminator of the conditional GAN (CGAN) receive information about the class of the image.
 Often the information is a one-hot encoding of the image class.
 This allows the generator to learn to generate images of the correct class.
 Below in Figure 3 we see how the EEG embedding is used in a CGAN.

 <img src="explaining_cgan.png" width="1000">

 Figure 3.
-A CGAN using convolutional layers in the discriminator and transposed convolutional layers in the generator.
+A conditional GAN (CGAN) using convolutional layers in the discriminator and transposed convolutional layers in the generator.
 The EEG embedding is appended to the latent space of the generator and to the penultimate output of the discriminator.

-I think the plan is to have:

-(I should probs read the thing gary posted though about projects.)

-1. an explanation of the other GAN architectures here

-2. Then a results
+## Results

+In Figure 4 we see the results.
+We look at 10 classes of the images.
+The GAN architectures (e.g. ACGAN) are explained in the next section.
+On the left we have two sample images from the dataset.
+Then we have the results from the ACGAN conditioned on a one-hot encoding of the classes.
+The remaining GAN architectures use the EEG embeddings as conditioning.

+ might be pics in my memory stick

+## GAN Architecures

+Find these in the gan_models.py.

+## Method

-3. Then a method section which refers to the code in repo. i.e.
+In this section I explain the method used and relate this to the code in the repository.

-1. train EEG classifier
+### Training the EEG Classifier

-2. take out EEG embeddings
+### Extracting the EEG embeddings

-3. build image dataset
-4. build full dataset
-5. GAN models
+### Build the Image Dataset

+### Build the Full Dataset

-6. training the GAN
+### Training the GAN